I guess this is slight AU, if you consider the books to belong to canon world.

 Luke was walking next to her, and Han was certain he discerned a small, curved smile on his lips.

 The kid, a Jedi knight, Han silently corrected, made a small bow looking all serene and Jedi-like again.
-"Take good care of her, friend," Luke said, giving a loving look on his sister, and for some reason Han couldn't find any words to reply.
+"Take good care of her, friend," Luke said, giving a loving look at his sister, and for some reason Han couldn't find any words to reply.
 So, he just nodded.

 Luke stepped aside, and Han took Leia by the hand.
 He dared not to look her.
 She was just too darned beautiful, and Han feared he might get mushy in front of all these people.
 It wouldn't do good to his reputation – or what there was left of it anyway.